-Identify similar programs in the State and/or same geographical area.
+1. Identify similar programs in the State and/or same geographical area.
 Discuss similarities and differences between the proposed program and others in the same degree to be awarded.

-There are only a few related programs in the state of Maryland.
-Given the high demand for skilled workers in this industry, there in not a concern about program duplication.
+There are only a couple of related programs in the state of Maryland.
+Given the high demand for skilled workers in this industry, there is not a concern about program duplication.